Sign in

 Answer

-CFO Conor Fennerty explained that the primary reason for the wide range is the small denominator of the Curbline portfolio, where minor dollar fluctuations can cause significant percentage swings.
-He also noted that while it is May, much of the year remains.
+CFO Conor Fennerty explained that the wide range is primarily due to the small denominator of the Curbline portfolio, where a small dollar variance can significantly move the percentage.
+He also noted his generally prudent forecasting approach and mentioned that while it is May, there is still much of the year left.
 He confirmed there have been no credit issues in either portfolio year-to-date.

 Ask Fintool Equity Research AI